-The second criterion the Compensation Committee selected for 2022 was Return on Average Capital Employed (ROACE).
-ROACE is a non-GAAP financial measure and is calculated by EBIT (as defined below) divided by average net debt plus average stockholders' equity.
-ROACE is used by the investment community as a measure of operating profit relative to total debt and equity capital.
-"EBIT" represents earnings before interest expense and income taxes.
+The second criterion the Compensation Committee selected for 2023 was Return on Average Capital Employed (ROACE).
+ROACE is a non-GAAP financial measure for which a reconciliation to the comparable GAAP measure is included in Annex A. ROACE is used by the investment community as a measure of operating profit relative to total debt and equity capital.
 The Compensation Committee selected this criterion which measures profitability compared to total investments made in new capital.
 In setting the performance levels (i.e. threshold, target and excellent), the Compensation Committee considered various returns based metrics used by our peers, input from management along with analysis and guidance from our compensation consultant and stockholder feedback.
-The performance target was achieved in 2022 with reported production levels on budget, effective marketing of production, the positive impact of an efficient hedging program in relation to higher commodity prices, by continuing to focus on operating efficiencies which included capital spending being only slightly higher than budget and an improvement in our debt levels.
+The performance target was achieved in 2023 with our reported production volumes within our original announced levels, effective marketing of our production, the positive impact of an efficient hedging program in relation to lower commodity prices, continuing to focus on operating efficiencies that includes capital spending being within budget and an improvement in our debt levels.

-Drilling and Completion Cost per Foot
+Drilling and Completion Cost per Unit of Production

-The third criterion the Compensation Committee selected for 2022 was drilling and completion cost per foot.
+The third criterion the Compensation Committee selected for 2023 was drilling and completion cost per unit of production.
 This metric was selected to continue to focus on capital efficiency which is dependent upon team performance, lateral lengths, effective planning and logistics among other factors.
-This metric is measured based on actual capital expenditures divided by actual lateral feet for wells turned to sales.
-In setting the performance levels (i.e. threshold, target and excellent) for drilling on completions cost per foot, the compensation committee considered publicly stated objectives of our peers along with historical internal cost efficiencies already achieved.
-The performance target was not achieved in 2022 due to the impact of cost inflation and incremental capital spending in 2022 added to secure resources for 2023.
+This metric is measured based on actual drilling and completion capital expenditures divided by production on an mcfe basis.
+In setting the performance levels (i.e. threshold, target and excellent) for drilling on completions cost per unit of production, the Compensation Committee considered publicly stated objectives of our peers along with historical internal cost efficiencies already achieved.
+The performance target was achieved in 2023 due to operational efficiencies and capital spending within original budget levels.